swipswaps/tale/_posts/2018-02-27-That-Day-I-Slept-Alone.md

 I went to the ocean once, <br>
 Stopped between the waters, waters amongst.   <br>
 Listened to the sound of curling sway,  <br>
-Cried a little, with the wind halfaway.  <br>
+Cried a little, with the wind halfway.  <br>
 Touched the light rays from twilight, <br>
 Dead silence throughout, with souls lifelike. <br>
 Among the nature, felt like an unknown. <br>